notacouch/EE-http_header/README.markdown

 * content_type - set a Content-Type header
 * charset - set a charset in the Content-Type header
 * content_disposition - set a Content-Disposition (ex: attachment) with a filename
+* header - for special use cases set any complete header
 * terminate - set to "yes" to prevent any other output from the template

 ## Examples